brian-watkins/esbehavior/packages/react-sample/README.md

 # React Sample

-Simple react app (created with Neutrino).
-BDVP documents are in [specs](./specs).
+Simple react app (created with Neutrino). esbehavior documents are in [specs](./specs).

-Vite is used to process and serve the bdvp documents; they are validated in a browser environment provided by playwright.
+Vite is used to process and serve the esbehavior documents; they are validated in a browser environment provided by playwright.

 - `npm run test` --> validate the docs once